Thousands of Publishers Clearing House customers set to get refund over misleading emails, FTC says

 In a 2023 consumer alert after the lawsuit was announced, the FTC reminded Americans that it is illegal for a company to tell people they are required to pay to enter a sweepstakes contest.

 Only PCH customers who clicked on one of the allegedly misleading emails and ordered a product are eligible for a refund, the FTC said.
-Anyone with questions about the refund can visit ftc.gov/PCH or call the refund administrator at 1-888-516-0774.
+Anyone with questions about the refund can call the refund administrator at 1-888-516-0774.